bogdanparvu18/msc-graduate-project/README.md

 These models are useful for the generic baseline, but they are not medical models:

 <b>Pix2Struct</b> — useful for screenshot-like visual-language tasks and structured visual layouts.
-It makes sense for Phase 1 because it was designed for visually situated language and can be fine-tuned on tasks involving screenshots, diagrams, tables, and visual layouts.
+It makes sense for Phase 1 because it was designed for visually situated language and can be fine-tuned on tasks involving screenshots, diagrams, tables, and visual layouts.<br>
 <b>DePlot / MatCha / UniChart</b> — useful for chart understanding and chart-to-table or chart-reasoning tasks.
 These models are relevant for DVQA and ChartQA, but they should not be treated as strong candidates for capsule-endoscopy image interpretation.
 Their role is to establish chart and visual-structure baselines, not to identify lesions.

 #### B. General multimodal models with possible medical transfer value

 These models make more sense as candidates for the later medical MMVQA system:

 <b>Qwen2.5-VL</b> — strong candidate because it supports image and video understanding, visual grounding, object localization, document/chart understanding, and long-video comprehension.
-These capabilities are relevant to capsule endoscopy because the final project needs frame-level reasoning, temporal context, lesion localization, and evidence grounding.
+These capabilities are relevant to capsule endoscopy because the final project needs frame-level reasoning, temporal context, lesion localization, and evidence grounding.<br>
 <b>InternVL 2.5</b> — strong general multimodal baseline because it is an open multimodal large language model family designed for broad visual-language reasoning.
-It can be used as a competitive general VLM baseline before medical adaptation.
+It can be used as a competitive general VLM baseline before medical adaptation.<br>
-<b>LLaVA / LLaVA-style models</b> — useful as open-source multimodal baselines because LLaVA connects a vision encoder with a language model and was designed for general-purpose visual instruction following.
+<b>LLaVA / LLaVA-style models</b> — useful as open-source multimodal baselines because LLaVA connects a vision encoder with a language model and was designed for general-purpose visual instruction following.<br>
 <b>LLaVA-Med</b> — should be added as a medical comparison model because it was specifically adapted for biomedical image conversation and medical VQA.
-It is more medically relevant than vanilla LLaVA and can help show whether a biomedical-adapted model performs better than a general VLM on medical visual questions.
+It is more medically relevant than vanilla LLaVA and can help show whether a biomedical-adapted model performs better than a general VLM on medical visual questions.<br>
 <b>Med-Flamingo</b> was designed for few-shot medical visual question answering.

 #### Phase 2 — Build the raw medical data lake